Burr McIntosh: Life and career

 He was born in Wellsville, Ohio, the son of William A. McIntosh (died 1921) and his wife Minerva née Bottenberg (died 1883).
 His father was the president of a public company, New York and Cleveland Gas Coal Company, and a member of the South Fork Fishing and Hunting Club.
 The club's activities were blamed (but the members were not held legally responsible) for the failure of the South Fork Dam, which caused the Johnstown Flood in 1889 that resulted in the loss of over 2,200 lives in Johnstown, Pennsylvania.
 His sister Nancy McIntosh, an operatic soprano, was the protege, adopted daughter and heiress to the estate of W. S. Gilbert of Gilbert and Sullivan.

 McIntosh graduated from Lafayette College in 1884, where he was an athlete and became a member of the Sigma Chi fraternity.

 He began as a stage actor and then moved into silent films.
 His most enduring role was Squire Bartlett, who banished the character played by Lillian Gish from his home and into the cold Maine winter in D.W.
 Griffith's classic film, Way Down East (1920).
 Miss Gish described McIntosh as a gentle giant, "always apologizing for having to treat me so cruelly".
 He appeared in 53 films between 1914 and 1934.

-He died in Hollywood from a heart attack.
+He died in Hollywood on April 28, 1942, aged 79, from a heart attack.